ultamatt/chromamotion_old/README.md

 ### Check-in review
-[X] Make a screen where you can see your previous check-ins [X] Sorted by day/time
+[X] Make a screen where you can see your previous check-ins [X] Sorted by day/time newest up top
   [X] It's a 100% horizontal bar button that's the spectrum of how you felt.
+  [X] New CheckIN bar above all checkIns
-[ ] When you select a checkin, you're brought to a details page of it.
+[X] When you select a checkin, you're brought to a details page of it.

 ### Check-in details
-[ ] See the details of a check-in
+[X] See the details of a check-in

 ### Login/Sign up and Back End as a Service
 [ ] Integrate with an Authorication provider that also offers back end as a service.